micmejia/bible-dump/AMPC/Genesis/Gen 6.md

-God said to Noah, I intend to make an end of all flesh, for through men the land is filled with violence; and behold, I will [^a]destroy them and the land.
+God said to Noah, I intend to make an end of all flesh, for through men the land is filled with violence; and behold, I will destroy them and the land.